 Diagnosis can be confirmed by serology blood tests which measure the antibodies that are formed by the immune system in response to the Lyme disease bacterial infection.
 Collection of cerebrospinal fluid by lumbar puncture may be indicated in neurologic cases that may involve the central nervous system.

-Can you use a serology test to diagnose during the first stage of Lyme disease?
+Can you use a serology test to diagnose the first stage of Lyme disease?

 Serology antibody tests are generally more helpful for second and third stages of Lyme disease than first stage Lyme disease.
 Antibodies take weeks to develop, and if the initial presentation of Lyme disease is in the early stage those antibody tests may be falsely negative because the immune system has not yet had enough time to produce antibodies.
 If a physician is suspicious of Lyme disease but cannot make a diagnosis by the rash, then the antibody test in that first stage should be repeated 3 to 4 weeks later since a Lyme disease diagnosis can be missed with a false negative test in the first few weeks.

-The Centers for Disease Control and Prevention (CDC) recommends measuring antibodies by using a two-tier testing process.
+The Centers for Disease Control and Prevention (CDC) recommends using a two-step testing process.
 If an ELISA test is positive, it is then followed by a Western blot test.
-However, this system can produce some false positive results and high numbers of false negative results, particularly in early infection.
+However, this antibody-based testing system can produce some false positive results and high numbers of false negative results, particularly in early infection.